-- 1. Applicants for admission to postgraduate study must make written application to the Postgraduate Admissions Office for consideration by the relevant School stating:- - A. the nature of the academic or equivalent qualifications which they already possess; - B. the nature of the research they wish to pursue; - C. the names of at least two individuals who will be prepared to comment on their suitability as research students.
+1. Applicants for admission as Research Students must make written application to the Dean of Faculty stating:-

-- 2. On receipt of the application the Head of School must be satisfied that:- - A. the applicant is suitably qualified; - B. the research can be carried out effectively with the facilities available in the University or in exceptional circumstances in any institution approved by the Dean of Faculty; - C. a professor, reader or lecturer in the University, or in exceptional circumstances some other properly qualified person, is prepared to supervise the work OR that adequate and appropriate supervision can be provided.
+- A. the nature of the academic or equivalent qualifications which they already possess; - B. the nature of the research they wish to pursue; - C. the names of at least two individuals who will be prepared to comment on their suitability as research students; - 2.
+On receipt of the application the Dean of Faculty must be satisfied that:- - A. the applicant is suitably qualified; - B. the research can be carried out effectively with the facilities available in the University or in exceptional circumstances in any institution approved by the Dean; - C. the Chairman of the Department in which it is proposed to carry out the research is agreeable and that a professor, reader or lecturer in the University, or in exceptional circumstances some other properly qualified person, is prepared to supervise the work;